 Microsoft’s underwater data centre resurfaces.

-Two years ago, OptaNet were in Scotland helping Microsoft announce the revolutionary project to sink a data centre off the cost of Orkney.
+Two years ago, OptaNet were in Scotland helping Microsoft announce the revolutionary project to sink a data centre off the coast of Orkney.
 The results are in.

 Back in May 2018 OptaNet were on-hand to provide our expertise and to guarantee that this project was delivered successfully.
 Two years later the project has been deemed a huge success.